Henri Matisse (French, 1869 – 1954), Young Sailor II, 1906, oil on canvas. Metropolitan Museum of Art.

 To fully understand what is meant by ‘primitivism’ as discussed in the Fauvism essays, read the Met Museum essay “African Influence in Modern Art”.
 Link: http://www.metmuseum.org/toah/hd/aima/hd_aima.htm

 Keep thorough notes about this material as well.
 What visual characteristics did modern artists use from these African sculptures and objects in the development of their own individual styles and visual languages of form?
+What visual elements did Matisse take from African sculpture to incorporate in his newly developing style of Fauvist painting as seen in the painting above?

 See slides related to primitivism in the week #5 powerpoint.